eHealthAfrica/eHealthAfrica.github.io/_case-studies/eoc-dashboard.md

 - has the necessary training taken place?
 - have ward boundaries been established?

 During the campaigns, the teams participate in daily meetings, which are an important forum for coordination and decision-making.
-Whether or not these meetings take place is therefore an important intra-campaign datum.
+Whether or not these meetings take place -- and whether they involve the right stakeholders that can drive local action -- is therefore an important intra-campaign datum.

 The post-campaign data is concerned with how many settlements were covered, how many missed, and how many children were fingermarked.